African Fat-Tailed Gecko Care Sheet

 Insects should be gut loaded with either a commercial gut load product or a mix of either baby cereal, fish flakes or high grade dry dog/cat food as well as leafy greens such as endive, dandelions or romaine lettuce.
 Gut loading ultimately means that the prey insect is acting as a vehicle to pass on beneficial nutrients to your gecko.
 Food items should be dusted with calcium powder at every feeding and a supplementary vitamin should be dusted with around once a week

-Fresh water must be available at all times and can be provided by utilizing a shallow dish.
+Fresh water must be available at all times and can be provided by utilizing a shallow reptile water dish.

 Handling and Temperament